blakeanneberg/CCNA/textbook.md

 |  Source IP Address                                              |
 |  Destination IP Address                                         |

-### How IP routing prootcols help IP routing
+### How IP routing protocols help IP routing
-- Hosts need to know th eIP address of their defaul router so that hosts can send packets to remote destinations
+- Hosts need to know the IP address of their default router so that hosts can send packets to remote destinations
 - Routers need to know routes so they forward packets to each and every reachable IP network and IP subnet
 - Routing protocols for learning routs
 1. Each router, independent of routing protocol, adds a route to its routing table for each subnet directly connected to the router
 2. Each routers routing protocol tells its neighbors about the routes in its routing table, including directly connected routes and routes learned from other routers
-3. EAch routers routing protocol listens to messages from neighboring routers and learns routes with net hop router of that route typically being the neighbor from which the rout was leanrned
+3. Each routers routing protocol listens to messages from neighboring routers and learns routes with net hop router of that route typically being the neighbor from which the rout was learned

 ## DNS
-- hostname: human readibile
+- hostname: human readable
 - DNS: ip addresses used by the hostname
 - Routers treat DNS messages just like any other IP packet, routing them based on destination IP addresses
 - DNS defines protocol of working with other DNS servers

-## Address REsolution Protocol ARP
+## Address Resolution Protocol ARP
 - how a router knows what MAC address to use for destination
 - Method by which any host or router on LAN can dynamically learn the MAC address of another IP host or router on the same LAN
-- ARP request: which is a message that makes the simple request "if this is your IP adderess, please reply with your MAC address"
+- ARP request: which is a message that makes the simple request "if this is your IP address, please reply with your MAC address"
-- ARP reply: which lists both origional IP address and matching MAC address
+- ARP reply: which lists both original IP address and matching MAC address
 - ARP cache or ARP table: keeps information on MAC and IP addressees
 - See ARP cache by using `arp -a` command